juiceqa/Katalon_CBT_Screenshots/README.md

 Open dmg and activate Katalon Studio by choosing the Sign In option and using your username and password from katalon.com/

 ### Configurations for Web UI Testing:

 Make sure that preferred web browsers are installed,[ refer to this guide](https://docs.katalon.com/katalon-studio/docs/supported-environments.html) for the list of supported browsers:

 Download [Katalon Automation Recorder](https://chrome.google.com/webstore/detail/katalon-recorder/ljdobmomdgdljniojadhoplhkpialdid) extension for Chrome in order to capture screenshots in your Active Browser.

-Katalon Automation Recorder can be accessed from your Chrome browser toolbar, however that will be covered later on.
+You can now access Katalon Automation Recorder from your Chrome browser toolbar, however we'll cover that later.

 When your build is activated, the Quick Guide screen is displayed to guide you through all major features.
 You can skip this and view the Quick Guide later from the Help menu.